 Your information will not be transferred outside of the European Economic Area.

-Depending on the legal basis for processing your information you may have the following rights:
+Depending on the legal basis for processing your information you may have the right to:

-- A right to a copy of data held about you, an explanation for its processing and who it has been shared with.
+- a copy of data held about you, an explanation for its processing and who it has been shared with

-- A right to rectification (correction) of data which can be shown to be incorrect.
+- rectification (correction) of data which can be shown to be incorrect

-- A right to restrict processing if you can show that it is not fair or lawful for the data to be used for a particular purpose.
+- restrict processing if you can show that it is not fair or lawful for the data to be used for a particular purpose

-- A right to object to processing if you dispute that there is a lawful basis to process your data, following which the Council would need to demonstrate its lawful basis.
+- object to processing if you dispute that there is a lawful basis to process your data, following which the Council would need to demonstrate its lawful basis

 How to get advice or make a complaint